 Things To Do in Buñol Spain: A FANTASTIC Day Trip From Valencia

-Buñol, Spain is mostly famous for the Tomatina Festival which is the biggest tomato street fight in the world.
+Buñol, Spain is mostly famous for the Tomatina Festival which is the biggest tomato street fight in the world, which should be on everyone’s bucket list.

 We recently spent a few days there and even though it was not on the dates of the festival, we loved it there nonetheless as there are so many things to do in Buñol Spain that don’t include tomato fights.